sagemath/sagewiki_to_gh-2022-10-10/MSRItemp.md

 Wiki for organizing things at the Arithmetic Statistics program at MSRI.

+PLEASE HELP TO WRITE OUR ARTICLE FOR THE EMISSARY DESCRIBING OUR PROGRAM:
+[[/EmissaryArticle| Emissary Article]

 This is [[/subpage|an example of how to make a separate subpage correctly]].

 The schedule for the 5-minute talks on January 26 is [[http://math.ucsd.edu/~alina/5min.html|here]].